 The most important thing: book in advance.
 Don’t show up in Rome hoping to figure it out.
 The Colosseum requires planning, but once you have your tickets confirmed, you can relax and look forward to experiencing one of the world’s most incredible monuments.

 → Need more help planning?
-Check out Complete Colosseum Guide for information on what to see, opening hours, and practical tips for your visit.
+Check out Complete Colosseum Guide for what to see inside, opening hours, and visitor tips.